w3c/wot-security/wot-security-metadata.md

 encrypted by an outer transport layer.
 Likewise, other authentication mechanisms not used in this example, such as tokens, also rely on secure transport to protect against certain forms of attack.
 The security configuration metadata in this example focuses on authentication.

-In this example, it is assumed that issues such as certificate authentication for TLS can be handled by TLS itself, although it may use other information in the TD (for example, a UUID) to validate identity (to be discussed).
+*To discuss:* In this example, it is assumed that issues such as certificate authentication for TLS can be handled by TLS itself, although it may use other information in the TD (for example, a UUID) to validate identity.
+This is useful in situations where normal certificate validation cannot be performed, eg semi offline systems.

 ## Additional Examples:
 Matthias Kovatsc has [documented how the current version of 'node-wot' implements certain